 The garbage disposal is one of the most useful elements in the kitchen.
 It’s sanitary, it helps you keep the sink clean, and it eliminates the hassle of scraping plates over a trash bin before you wash the dishes.

-But what do you do if it keeps spinning after you’ve turned off the switch?
+But what do you do if your garbage disposal runs when the switch is off?
 What does it mean and how can you fix it?

 What to Do When the Garbage Disposal Won’t Turn Off